 The neonatal team consists of registered nurses and neonatal nurse practitioners.
 A Respiratory Therapist is available to accompany the team, if needed.
 The neonatal team transports all critically ill newborns.
 The Intensive Care Nursery team works in the Neonatal Intensive Care Unit and is directed on transport by the neonatologist.

-The maternal team consists of registered nurses with high-risk obstetrical care experience.
-The team consists of a Labor and Delivery flight nurse and a flight medic transporting all maternal patients.
-A combination Intensive Care Nursery/Maternal team is often utilized to care for mother and baby if delivery is imminent.
+The OB team consists of registered nurses with high-risk obstetrical care experience.
+The team consists of a Labor and Delivery flight nurse and a flight medic transporting all OB patients.
+A combination Intensive Care Nursery/OB team is often utilized to care for mother and baby if delivery is imminent.
 A Respiratory Therapist is available, if requested.
 A Perinatologist directs the team with experience in high-risk pregnancies.

 The pediatric team consists of Pediatric flight registered nurses from the Pediatric Intensive Care Unit and a Flight Paramedic.
 A Respiratory Therapist is also available, if needed.
 The Pediatric Team transports pediatric patients age 14 and under.
 A Pediatric Intensivist directs the pediatric flight team on all medical transports.